prasannax1/starships/README.md

 In practice however, Atlas ships would return to starbase at least every 5 years for upgrades and refits.

+### History

+The Atlas program was started right as the Galaxy Class was being constructed as a future replacement for the Galaxy Class.
+In it's original form the Atlas was a single ship with massive hangars combined with the main saucer that would hold *Nova* sized vessels for mission specific exploration.

+But after the Dominion war the whole program was put on hold as Starfleet was not in favor of sending civilians in a starship, not to mention presenting such a large target.
+It was noted that an *Atlas* (in it's original design) could carry up to 8 *Defiant* class ships, but it was much cheaper and easier to just send 8 *Defiants* to any situation than to send an *Atlas* and deploy them.

+At the same time Starfleet was exploring the Multi-Vector Assualt paradigm, the *Atlas* team decided to incorporate some of the principles from that approach and sell the *Atlas* as what eventually turned out to be six separate ships that join up as one or can operate independently.

+This approach was much more successful as individually, most of the components of the *Atlas* found enough of a niche to justify the entire ship.

 ### Structure

 The Atlas is a fairly conventional looking starship, looking deceptively delicate due